 Crown Castle (CCI) Gets a Hold Rating from Oppenheimer

 Oppenheimer analyst Timothy Horan maintained a Hold rating on Crown Castle (CCI) today.
-The company’s shares closed last Monday at $162.69, close to its 52-week high of $168.75.
+The company’s shares closed last Monday at $143.29.

-Currently, the analyst consensus on Crown Castle is a Moderate Buy with an average price target of $164.00, implying a 0.2% upside from current levels.
-In a report issued on February 12, Raymond James also reiterated a Hold rating on the stock.
+Currently, the analyst consensus on Crown Castle is a Moderate Buy with an average price target of $165.60, which is a 14.1% upside from current levels.
+In a report issued on February 27, Citigroup also maintained a Hold rating on the stock with a $170.00 price target.

 See today’s analyst top recommended stocks >>